 - Practice time management – You get only 30 minutes to complete each task in the AWA section.
 To reduce the stress and pressure on the actual exam day, practice time management during the preparation.
 For eg., decide how much time you will spend creating an outline of an essay, reading instructions, writing the introduction, etc.

-- Do mock review- The official GRE website provides sample essays that you can refer to during the preparation.
+- Conduct a mock review – The official GRE website provides sample essays that you can refer to during the preparation.
 Take the prompt available on the official website and write a response.
 Once finished, compare your answer to that of the response available in the essay.
 This will help you analyze and identify the mistakes and improve your writing accordingly.
 You can also score your essay based on your performance.

 - Follow a structure – Maintain a structure and flow throughout the essay.
 An essay without a structure holds no value as it creates confusion.
-Hence, take a few minutes, outline a draft for the essay, note down the important points you need to include and then start writing.
+Hence, take a few minutes, make an outline of the essay, note down the important points you need to include and then start writing.

 - Edit your work – It is obvious that you might make errors unknowingly, especially when you’re typing fast.
 Hence, once you finish writing, take time to read over and edit your work to avoid ending up with an essay full of typing errors.

 We hope now you are well aware of the GRE AWA scores and tips to improve them.
-So keep the above information in mind and start practicing.
-Good luck!
+So keep the above information in mind and start practising.